 If a vent hood has a BTU rating, it means it can be paired with a KitchenAid® double oven gas range that features burners with that BTU rating.
 BTUs (British Thermal Units) measure how hot, and often how high, a flame can get on a gas burner.
 While this typically only applies to high-BTU commercial-style ranges and hoods, you always want to make sure your vent hood can handle the heat as well as the smoke coming off of the cooking surface below.
 For instance, the KitchenAid® 48” Wall-Mount Commercial-Style Canopy Range Hood is rated for up to 90,000 BTUs.

 A clear view of the cooktop or range is essential for monitoring your creations as they transform and flavor develops.
 Vent hoods provide a lot of light that illuminates the cooking surface below.
 Look for LED lighting options as well as varying brightness levels.
 Some models like the KitchenAid® 36" Low Profile Under-Cabinet Hood feature a night light setting to subtly accent the kitchen with a soft, inviting glow.

 Automatic speed adjustment

-When you’re lost in the process of creating and constructing your dish, you may not always remember to turn your vent hood on.
+When you’re immersed in creating and constructing your dish you may not always remember to turn your vent hood on.
 A premium and highly convenient feature in some types of range hoods will sense when something is in the making and turn on automatically.
-Some models even adjust the setting themselves, like the Auto Speed Setting by KitchenAid, which automatically adjusts the fan's speed depending on the heat being produced.
+Some models even adjust the setting themselves, like the Auto Speed Setting by KitchenAid brand, which automatically adjusts the fan's speed depending on the heat being produced.